-2 For more details, please refer to our Principal Adverse Impact statement.
+&lt;sup>1 For more details, please refer to our Principal Adverse Impact statement.

-3 The concept of double materiality refers to, on the one hand, those ESG-related risks that are material to the financial performance of an issuer, and, on the other, to the environmental and social impact of the activities of the same issuer.
+&lt;sup>2 The concept of double materiality refers to, on the one hand, those ESG-related risks that are material to the financial performance of an issuer, and on the other, to the environment and social impact of the activities of the same issuer.
 The two will typically be closely linked, but should not be conflated.